The Ultimate Nonprofit Executive Director Toolkit

 Included in this toolkit is my popular and powerfully effective infographic on the Top 10 Key Areas of Responsibility of a Nonprofit Executive Director.
 This crib sheet tells you what the job is and what the job isn’t!
 The “Get in Your Lane” infographic has been incredibly helpful to countless nonprofits that have used it to establish a clear division of labor between the board and the Executive Director.

 One of my favorite tools for Executive Directors is the Success Journal.
 We must keep a log of the amazing work being accomplished because no one else will.
-When it comes time for the ED’s annual review, they’ll have these successes in their back pocket to remind the board of all work and the successes.
+When it comes time for the ED’s annual review, you’ll have these successes in your back pocket to remind the board of all your work and achievements.

 Leigh Phillips, Executive Director, EAR